magepages/mpdocs/docs/recent-sales-notification/index.md

-# Sales Pop
+# Recent Sales Notification

 ## Overview

-Mageplaza's Sales Pop Extension allows Magento 2 websites to automatically show the message relating to current purchase by orther customers, updating the shopping trends of people via Popup.
+Mageplaza's Recent Sales Notification Extension allows Magento 2 websites to automatically show the message relating to current purchase by orther customers, updating the shopping trends of people via Popup.
 This module support displaying 3 types of Popup: Recent Sales, Checkout Total, Up-sell Product on pages: Home Page, Category, Product, View Cart, Checkout, so on.
 Popup can be displayed on both Desktop and Mobile at 4 different positions.

-Mageplaza Sales Pop extension is fully compatible with Mageplaza Quick View, One Step Checkout, which supports viewing the full product details through the popup displayed on the screen and checkout more conveniently.
+Mageplaza Recent Sales Notification extension is fully compatible with Mageplaza Quick View, One Step Checkout, which supports viewing the full product details through the popup displayed on the screen and checkout more conveniently.

 ## How to use